Joliet, IL Solar Panels

 Joliet Electricity Prices

-Understanding Joliet’s electricity costs helps homeowners make informed energy decisions for their families and budgets.
+Understanding electricity costs in Joliet helps homeowners make informed decisions about their energy future and long-term household budgets.

-Illinois electricity rates rose from 13.2 cents per kWh in 2021 to 15.9 cents in 2024, adding hundreds to annual energy bills.
+Illinois electricity rates jumped from 13.2 cents per kWh in 2021 to 15.9 cents per kWh in 2024—a 20% increase in just three years that impacts every Joliet household’s monthly expenses.

 Price of Energy: Illinois vs National Average